The Meta of the Matter

 Primitives existed.
 No one arranged them.
 No protocol formed.
 No standard emerged.
 No platform became possible.

-The fix is not more meetings.
-The fix is graduating what you have to what it could become.
+The fix isn't more meetings.
+The fix isn't better agendas.
+The fix is graduating what you have to what it could become — and sharing it so others can build too.

 What protocols in your life are ready to become standards?